isomerpages/moe-mahabodhisch/_departments/Co Curricular Activities (CCA)/Aesthetics CCAs.md

 description: ""
 third_nav_title: Co Curricular Activities (CCA)
 ---
-<p>Let's learn more about the respective Aesthetics CCAs that are available
+<h3>Let's learn more about the respective Aesthetics CCAs that are available in MBS.</h3>
-in MBS.</p>
 <p></p>
 <h4>Concert Band</h4>
 <p>In the concert band, pupils learn to play various wind, brass, and percussion